Dow futures claw back from Monday's market carnage

 Continue Reading Below

-The major futures indexes are indicating a rise of 0.8 percent or a gain of more than 200 Dow points.
+The major futures indexes are indicating a rise of 0.4 percent.

 In Monday's session, Wall Street suffered its worst session in two years, with the Dow Jones Industrial Average slumping more than 1,000 points on fears that a viral outbreak that began in China will weaken the world economy.